ImperialCollegeLondon/sharpy/docs/source/content/installation.md

-# SHARPy Installation Guide
+# SHARPy v2.0 Installation Guide
-__Last revision 3 February 2020__
+__Last revision 1 July 2022__

 The following step by step tutorial will guide you through the installation process of SHARPy.
+This is the updated process valid from v2.0.

 ## Requirements